A new financial year is always a good time to review your finances and make sure they are in good shape.

 Make sure your will still reflects your life and wishes.
 It’s also worth seeing that your money’s properly protected and invested according to your circumstances and goals.

-Separate to this are whether your super fund beneficiaries are up to date.
+Separate to this is whether your super fund beneficiaries are up to date.
 If you die, the death benefit and/or balance in your super fund are usually paid to the people you’ve nominated (beneficiaries).
 If you don’t nominate anyone, or you haven’t updated them to match your current wishes, the money may not go where you want it to.
 For more on estate planning, check this out.

 It’s important to have enough insurance in place, so all you’ve saved and worked for in life is protected.
 It could also mean you won’t be a financial burden to your family if something goes wrong.